5 of clubs - the Ci...

 - 7H as Mars card.
 A knack for detachment, no codependence.

 - 7D as Mercury card.
 The red sevens are death card, so the transformation goes deep.
 Giving up valueable stuff is natural for a 5C.
 You can´t grow into a new shape unless you have let go of the old one.
+This card works like the osteoclasts in the body, whose task it is to break down old bone cells.
+As Ernst teaches: Within every seven is an ace, so this is a great card for renewal.

 - 5S as Jupiter card.
 Protection.
 Difficulties tend to go away.
 Teflon. / Much like Cinderella and the Ugly duckling, 5C tends to grow in opposition to something.
 Bad environments tend not to hurt is severely, but rather stimulate their growth. /